 What is otitis media in children?

 Otitis media is an infection in one or both ears.
-Children are most likely to get ear infections when they are between 3 months and 3 years old.
-Ear infections are most common during the winter and early spring months.
+Children are most likely to get ear infections when they are between 6 months and 3 years old.
+Ear infections are most common during the winter and early spring months, but can happen any time during the year.
 Your child may have an ear infection more than once.

 What causes otitis media in children?

 Your child may get an ear infection when his eustachian tubes become swollen or blocked.
 Eustachian tubes drain fluid away from the middle ear.
 Your child may have a buildup of fluid and pressure in his ear when he has an ear infection.
 The ear may become infected by germs, which grow easily in the fluid trapped behind the eardrum.

 What increases my child's risk for otitis media?

 - Being around people who smoke